“Everything depends on inner change; when this has taken place, then, and only then does the world change.”

 - help you better support and empower yourself and meet your own needs

 - offer yoga, meditation, writing and art therapies where appropriate or when you request them

-- continue my analysis and developing understanding of you between our sessions
+- continue an analytical and intuitive understanding of you during and between sessions

 This last point, in practical terms, means that, as your therapist, my work with you doesn’t end at the end of each session.
 Instead, my thinking process continues in the service of better understanding you; empathising with you, your history and current life; and developing better ways of supporting you.
 This is a process that often occurs unconsciously, with solutions emerging into conscious awareness as time passes.
 It is a process that happens within motivated patients too and makes therapy more than just what we do in a meeting once a week.
 With less frequent sessions this process obviously begins to be a less prominent feature of therapy.